-One thing to note, I play mainly women in Skyrim so most of my creation mods center around women.
-I am trying to get into making male face presets (and maybe one day followers?!?), so most of these are things I’ve collected are to improve that or they improve my game in general.
+One thing to note: I mainly play women in Skyrim.
+Most of the creation mods I use center around women.
+I am trying to get into making male face presets (and maybe one-day some followers), so I do have some creation mods for males as well.
+Just not as many.

 Mods I see as “necessary” (general gender):